top of page

 Professional Standing

-• Registration with NCPS, UKCP (or equivalent)
+• Registration with NCPS, UKCP, BACP (or equivalent)

-• Commitment to ongoing CPD and reflective practice
+• Commitment to ongoing CPD

 Clinical Competence

-Technical
+Technical Requirements

 • Private, secure space for remote sessions

-• Reliable internet and digital competence
+• Reliable internet

-• Competence using secure, encrypted platforms for notes and communication
+• Competence using secure, encrypted platforms

 All practitioners must work within their professional body’s ethical framework and UK GDPR.